Back

 Or you simply missed an invoice because they weren’t following the sequential system.

-It’s easier to avoid mistakes when using invoicing software.
+It’s easier to avoid mistakes when using invoicing software such as InvoiceQuick’s online invoice generator, which handles numbering in sequence for you.

 This saves time, energy and significantly decreases the risk of a mistake.